The Viking Women

 After the choice of the groom, the preparations for the wedding began.
 It could be a long process that primarily described what the bride and groom should bring into the marriage.

-The agreement on the basis of the marriage was discussed and decided by the two clans/families involved in the process.
 The bride received a dowry which she had the right to dispose of.
 If the marriage ended in divorce, the dowry was her personal property, and she had full control over it.

 The groom's family then organized a gift for the bride that matched the value of the bride's dowry.